joed7/MongoDb/introduction.md

 __Advantages of MongoDB over RDBMS__

-* MongoDB is document database in which one collection holds different different documents.
-Number of fields, content and size of the document can be differ from one document to another.
+* MongoDB is document database in which one collection holds different documents.
+Number of fields, content and size of the document can differ from one document to another.

 * MongoDB is easy to scale.